bitovi/bitops/docs/operations-repo-structure.md

 Within an environment directory are directories grouping supported tools by name.
 Each of these directories is optional.
 For example, if your application only requires `terraform/` to execute, you do not need an `ansible/`, `cloudformation/` or `helm/` directory in your environment.

 This directory is also where you put your infrastructure code associated with the respective tool.

+Helm has additional capabilities here.
+You can nest multiple charts within the `helm/` directory of a given environment.
+Bitops will auto-detect and install these charts in alphabetical order.

 #### Lifecycle directories
 Within a tool directory, you can optionally have a `bitops.before-deploy.d/` and/or a `bitops.after-deploy.d/`.
 You can put arbitrary `*.sh` scripts in here and they will be run before or after the tool executes.
 More for information see [lifecycle](lifecycle.md) docs.